 If you want something extra to see near Goa Rangko, there’s a tiny sandbar called Pasir Timbul that can be reached by boat in just 5 minutes!

 At low tide, the sandbar is a crescent shape.
-At high tide, it’s only a tiny circle of sand.
+At high tide, it’s only a neat little disc of sand.
 This spot is easy to combine with the Gua Rangko Cave, and it’s great for drone photos.

-Just pay your boat driver an extra 50-100k Rupiah and they will take you there (it’s actually visible from the harbor).
+Just pay your boat driver an extra 50-100k Rupiah and they will take you there (it’s actually close enough to be visible even from the harbor).